WasinUddy/2190152-Advanced-Computer-Programming-Laboratory/Lab 7/Task 2/README.md

     - Manually open and close the doors, and observe the system's output.
     - Use the control center to open and close all doors, and observe the system's output.
     - Add a new door (D4) and register it with the control center.

+---
+I will add comments to the code later.